 This universalist perspective, which runs counter to Wright's theme, also appears elsewhere in all the gospels, and not just when Abraham is mentioned.
 To cite a few examples:

 Jesus' aggressive use of the Naaman story as well as that of the Syro-Phoenician widow (there were plenty of lepers and widows in Israel in those days ...);

 Luke's account of Jesus' return to Nazareth, where he preaches reconciliation with the Gentiles;

 Jesus' command at the end of Matthew to make disciples of all nations.

 But let's go back to Wright's suggestion that we "read straight through the Old Testament" to take in the "wonderful visions of God's plan and purposes."
-As we've indicated, and as we will examine in somewhat greater detail later, these "wonderful visions" are based on 1) highly selective and 2) highly debatable readings.
-But beyond that, the "Old Testament" is a highly complex collection of writings.
+As we've indicated, and as we will examine in somewhat greater detail later, the "Old Testament" is a highly complex collection of writings.
 Reading it straight through, without serious study of the historical and cultural background (gleaned from history, archaeology, linguistics, comparative religion, etc.) is a sure recipe for misunderstanding.
 Not to put too fine a point on the matter, to proceed in this way is a naive and frankly anachronistic approach, and it will not yield the "story of Israel" for the simple reason that Israel was an historic reality, a people, that existed in the real world--not simply in a collection of books.
 Further, those books were never intended to give a complete "story of Israel"--at most, in the form that they have come down to us, they are theological interpretations of Israel's meaning in history, which contain portions of Israel's story that have been adapted to the underlying theological purposes of the writers.